 Keyboard feels clunky

 Analysis and Test Results

-To rate performance we developed a series of real-world benchmarking tests that allowed us to measure and compare side-by-side how each product performed in the most common Chromebook use-scenarios.
+To rate performance, we developed a series of real-world benchmarking tests that allowed us to measure and compare side-by-side how each product performed in the most common Chromebook use-scenarios.
 Our Web Surfing Benchmark assessed how each model dealt with typical light browsing with some music streaming in the background.
-Our Web App Benchmark examined how adding popular web based apps to the mix, like Google Docs and Google Sheets, affected performance.
+Our Web App Benchmark examined how adding popular web-based apps to the mix, like Google Docs and Google Sheets, affected performance.
+We also ascertained how Android apps affected performance.
 Our Battery Life Benchmark put each model into the hands of multiple testers for a full day to see if they could last through a work day's worth of continuous use (spoiler alert: they all did).

 Web Surfing Benchmark